WhyNotHugo/django-afip/docs/installation.rst

 .. warning::

-    If you're on a pre-v4.0.0 release, you should upgrade to v4.0.0 and then further, since squashed migrations will be dropped in latter releases.
+    If you're on a pre-v4.0.0 release, you should upgrade to v4.0.0 and then further, since migrations will be squashed and purged in  latter releases.

-    If you're working on new/non-production projects, it's safe to ignore these warnings (though you'll have to drop your current DB).
+    If you're working on new/non-production projects, it's safe to ignore this warning (though you'll have to drop your current DB).